Turkey–Ukraine relations: Military relations

 In 2019, Turkish unmanned aerial vehicle manufacturer Baykar sold TB2 Bayraktars to Ukraine.
 In 2020, Turkey sold numerous military equipment to Ukraine, including two Ada-class corvettes.
 Deliveries of TB2 Bayraktars to Ukraine began in 2021.
 Ukraine first used TB2s against Russian-backed rebels in the Donbas region on October 26, 2021, and released footage of the operation to the press.
-Russia strongly condemned the use of Turkish weapons and demanded that Türkiye halt its arms exports to Ukraine.
+Russia strongly condemned the use of Turkish weapons and demanded that Turkey halt its arms exports to Ukraine.

 In February 2020, President Recep Tayyip Erdoğan and President Volodymyr Zelenskyy signed an agreement on military-financial cooperation.
 It provided for the Turkish side to allocate about $36 million for the needs of the Armed Forces of Ukraine for the purchase of Turkish military and dual-use goods.

-On October 3, 2022, the first Ukrainian warship built in Türkiye, Hetman Ivan Mazepa, was launched.
-The second Ukrainian warship built in Türkiye, Hetman Ivan Vyhovskyi, was launched on August 2, 2024.
+On October 3, 2022, the first Ukrainian warship built in Turkey, Hetman Ivan Mazepa, was launched.
+The second Ukrainian warship built in Turkey, Hetman Ivan Vyhovskyi, was launched on August 2, 2024.

-Former NATO Secretary General Jens Stoltenberg stated that during a defense cooperation meeting between NATO and Ukraine, former Ukrainian President Petro Poroshenko told him that the United States and other NATO countries were not selling Ukraine the necessary weapons, and that only Türkiye had been selling them prior to the war.
+Former NATO Secretary General Jens Stoltenberg stated that during a defense cooperation meeting between NATO and Ukraine, former Ukrainian President Petro Poroshenko told him that the United States and other NATO countries were not selling Ukraine the necessary weapons, and that only Turkey had been selling them prior to the war.